rjkroege/edwood/README.md

 Edwood has reached the *useful* milestone (v0.1) and should serve as drop-in replacement for Plan9 Port Acme.
 (But probably with different bugs.)
-Please file issues if Acme client apps don't work with Edwood or if your favourite Acme feature doesn't work.
+Please file issues if Acme client apps don't work with Edwood or if your favorite Acme feature doesn't work.

 # Roadmap